plasmo-dev/Plasmo.jl/docs/src/documentation/distributed_quickstart.md

 #### 2. Remember that some functions serialize larger objects between workers than other functions

 The larger the objects that are shared across workers, the slower the code will be, and not all functions will use the same amount of overhead.
 As an example, calling `all_variables` on a `RemoteOptiGraph` will create `RemoteVariableRef` objects for every variable on the graph, and it will share between the workers information for creating all variables (names as symbols and indices essentially as integers).
 In an ordinary JuMP model, calling `length(all_variables(m))` for a model `m` may not have noticeable overhead to it if a user only calls this once or twice, but calling `length(all_variables(g))` for a remote graph `g` may be noticeably slower since it is building `RemoteVariableRef`s for all variables on the graph.
-While this is best practice for both JuMP models and Plasmo `RemoteOptiGraph`s, using `JuMP.num_variables(g)` will be proportionally far more efficient in the case of the `RemoteOptiGraph` than it would be for a JuMP model.
+While it is best practice for both JuMP models and Plasmo `RemoteOptiGraph`s, using `JuMP.num_variables(g)` will be proportionally far more efficient in the case of the `RemoteOptiGraph` than it would be for a JuMP model.

 #### 3. Consider defining custom build functions